timfreiheit/ResourcePlaceholdersPlugin/README.md

 ResourcesPlaceholders
 ======

-Gradle plugin which adds support for ${placeholder} in Android resource files
+Gradle plugin which adds support for ${placeholder} manifestPlaceholders in Android resource files

 Installation
 ------------